Chart Color Schemes

 An assessment of population growth drivers in Black River reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Black River (Qld) statistical area (Lv2)'s population is estimated at around 1682 as of November 2025.
-This reflects an increase of 189 people (12.7%) since the 2021 Census, which reported a population of 1493 people.
-The change is inferred from the resident population of 1638, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 45 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Black River's population is estimated at around 1,682 as of Feb 2026.
+This reflects an increase of 189 people (12.7%) since the 2021 Census, which reported a population of 1,493 people.
+The change is inferred from the resident population of 1,638 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 46 validated new addresses since the Census date.
 This level of population equates to a density ratio of 27 persons per square kilometer.
-The Black River (Qld) (SA2)'s 12.7% growth since the 2021 census exceeded the SA4 region's 6.9%, along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 68.0% of overall population gains during recent periods.
+Black River's 12.7% growth since the 2021 census exceeded the SA4 region (7.1%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 68.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-Looking at population projections moving forward, an above median population growth of Australia's regional areas is projected, with the Black River (Qld) statistical area (Lv2) expected to expand by 294 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 12.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, an above median population growth of Australia's regional areas is projected, with the suburb of Black River expected to expand by 288 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.9% in total over the 17 years.

 Frequently Asked Questions - Population